kjpye/blog/ParsingBinaryFiles/1-intro.md

 6. Binary::Structured

+7. Regular expressions

-7. Reading data from CArrays
+8. Reading data from CArrays

-8. Binary regular expressions
+9. Binary regular expressions

 Note that the last two sections cannot be completed until Raku has the necessary facilities.